A non-reciprocal model for morphogenesis in symbiosis

-To keep the model general, we have not explicitly defined the nature of the non-reciprocal force.
-Symbiotic associations are generally driven by metabolic needs~\cite{hamada_metabolic_2018}, and due to metabolic activity, many different asymmetric forces can be at play between chemically-active agents.
-These include, for instance, the force due to enzymatic consumption of exchanged metabolites on the cell surface~\cite{clarke_transport_2014}, hydrostatic pumping of metabolites via membrane channels, or phoretic effects due to metabolite fields~\cite{shim_co_2021}.
-The recent discovery of Asgard archaea, the closest living relatives of modern-day eukaryotes, has generated a lot of excitement, since these cells possess long protrusions (Fig.~\ref{fig:fig4}A), require partners to grow~\cite{Imachi2020, RodriguesOliveira2023}, and are thought to have constituted one of the two partner cells that gave rise to eukaryotes~\cite{spang_complex_2015}.
-Thus, it is possible that the protrusions Asgard archaea generate result from asymmetric couplings with their partners.
-Furthermore, progress in the field of synthetic cells suggests that our results can be readily tested experimentally.
+Progress in the field of synthetic cells and active matter suggests that our results can be readily tested experimentally~\cite{sharan2023pair, berezney2026active}.
 The controlled realization of membrane protrusions through non-reciprocal communication could allow the controlled exchange of matter between groups of (reconstituted) and wild-type cells~\cite{ji_self-regulated_2023}.
-We expect our results to motivate experimental efforts towards the generation of out-of-equilibrium cells shapes through asymmetric couplings between the cell and its environment.
+We hope our results will motivate experimental efforts towards the generation of out-of-equilibrium cells shapes through asymmetric couplings between deformable synthetic cells and their environment.

-\textbf{Acknowledgements.} We acknowledge support from the IST-BRIDGE fellowship under the Marie Skłodowska-Curie Grant Agreement No. 101034413 (M.M.-B.), the Allen Distinguished Investigator Award (M.M.-B., B.B. and A. Š.) and the ERC Starting Grant “NEPA” 802960 (A. Š.).
+\textbf{Acknowledgements ---} We acknowledge support from the IST-BRIDGE fellowship under the Marie Skłodowska-Curie Grant Agreement No. 101034413 (M.M.-B.), the Allen Distinguished Investigator Award (M.M.-B., B.B. and A. Š.) and the ERC Starting Grant “NEPA” 802960 (A. Š.).
 We thank Daan Frenkel, Tanniemola Liverpool and Ramin Golestanian for helpful discussions.

-\textbf{Data availability.} The simulation and analysis codes to reproduce the results are available as a repository.
+\textbf{Data availability ---} The simulation and analysis codes to reproduce the results are available as a repository.